 Just like with your own home, your rental property will need sudden, unexpected repairs.
 These repairs will inevitably almost always occur when you least expect it – early Sunday morning, Christmas day, the birth of your first child – which will make them even more expensive than normal.

-In addition to the big repairs like a leaky roof, new hot water heater, or broken refrigerator, you will find yourself paying for repairs that your own home doesn’t even get to experience.
+In addition to the big repairs like a leaky roof, new hot water heater, or broken refrigerator, you will find yourself paying for repairs that your own home doesn’t even get to experience, as well as bad weather that might come your way, especially if you have something like a wisconsin lakefront property.
 You’re required to provide a certain standard of living for your tenants, so you can’t ask them to plunge the toilet every week or learn to live in a chilly home all winter.

 For these reasons, you’re going to need a pretty big emergency fund for each investment property that you have.